How to Test Programmers Coding Ability Before Hiring?Posted by: Beth George | On: 25th Jul, 2019 | Startup

 - Treat It like Any Other Job

-So, you don’t know coding.
+So, you don’t know to code.
 That doesn’t mean that you don’t know what you’re doing.
 Don’t let the tech freak you out and treat hiring coders like you would treat hiring anyone else.
 Ask them for basic things like a resume, a portfolio, and references.

 Their portfolio won’t be a physical document, it’ll be a website or a series of links to their past work, but that’s okay.
 Keep in mind, however, that because coders work together, it is easy for a lazy or sub-par coder to try to take credit for a great project that was created primarily by other people.
 That’s where references come in.